 For years, Sonos has been synonymous with the concept of multi-room audio, so it’s hard to know which came first.
 At the very least, Sonos spotted a trend long before its competitors – at most, it’s responsible for making the market what it is today.

 Sonos as a system has two big advantages – the breadth of choice and simplicity of use.
 In the time its rivals have been playing catch-up, Sonos has launched a whole family of products and got onside with a long list of streaming services, not to mention nailing the usability aspect of multi-room audio.

-The most obvious way to introduce yourself to Sonos is with the Sonos One wireless speaker (pictured, above) – or the Sonos One SL, which simply omits microphones and therefore voice control functions.
+The most obvious way to introduce yourself to Sonos is with the latest Sonos Era 100 or the Sonos One wireless speaker (pictured, above) – or even the Sonos One SL, which simply omits microphones and therefore voice control functions.
 Matching the five-star performance of the legacy Play:1 pretty much step for step, the One builds on the latter’s feature list with built-in Alexa Voice Assistant and Google Assistant to become the company’s inaugural smart speaker offering.

 It's a great little speaker in its own right.
 Controls on the speaker come via a touch-sensitive panel decorated with a circle of tiny, white LEDs and symbols.
 These represent play/pause, the microphone and Sonos’ now-familiar context-sensitive actions, while the white LEDs illustrate when Alexa is switched on.
 There's also a dedicated Pairing button, just above the ethernet socket.